xuyangzo/blog/blogs/README.md

 - title: Performant
   details: VuePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.

-footer: MIT Licensed | Copyright © 2018-present Evan You
+footer:  Copyright © 2019-present Xuyang Zou

 ---